ysc1995/HelloAgora/README.md

 # HelloAgora
-Use this guide to quickly start a basic call with the Agora SDK for Android.
-This Application contains basic video call functionalities (switch camera, mute/unmute local audio and join/leave channel), voice changer and remote screen shacking.
+This doc contains instructions for how to start a basic call using the Agora SDK for Android.
+This application provides basic video call functionalities (switch camera, mute/unmute local audio and join/leave channel), voice changer and remote screen shacking.

 # Prerequisites
 * Android Studio 3.0 or later